-The socioeconomic status of African Americans is clearly lower than that of whites in the United States, a fact no scholar disputes.
+The socioeconomic status of African Americans is clearly lower than that of whites in the United States, a fact few dispute.
 Where people disagree is their assessment of why the races differ.
 Racial liberals attribute the gap to racism, discrimination, and inadequate government attempts at equalization.
 Racial conservatives emphasize faults within the black community.
-It is this desire to downplay systemic causes of inequality that some scholars dub symbolic "racism."
-The Kaiser poll included a handful of questions asking why different ethnic groups lag in achievement, and therefore allows a formal exploration of whether these "symbols" are in fact unrelated to systematic interests.
-The wording on these questions tends to differ from that found in other surveys, and therefore offer a refreshing look at the issue.
+It is their desire to downplay systemic causes of inequality that some scholars dub symbolic "racism."
+The Kaiser poll included a handful of questions asking why different ethnic groups lag in achievement, and therefore allows a formal exploration of whether these symbols are in fact unrelated to systematic interests.
+The wording on these questions tends to differ from that found in other surveys, and therefore offers a refreshing look at the issue.

-I begin with two questions centered on black opportunity (MONEYBL and STDLIV; see Appendix 11A for exact question wording).
-The first asks whether blacks have as much opportunity to be successful and wealthy as whites.
-The second focuses on the African-American standard of living.
+The survey includes two questions centered on black opportunity (MONEYBL and STDLIV).
+The first asks whether blacks have as much opportunity to be successful and wealthy.
+The second focuses on the African-American comparative standard of living.
 Tracing "blame" for economic results is an extremely tricky business; some polemics blame inner-city black culture while others point the finger at mainstream society.
-Where one falls out seems more a matter of faith than a matter of hard evidence, so I am not worried that this is actually a factual question.
-Whatever the justice of the labeling, this is exactly the sort of judgment call that scholars use to determine whether one is a "symbolic racist."
+Where one falls out seems more a matter of faith than a matter of hard evidence, so I am not worried that this is actually a factual question with different correct answers based upon geography.
+This is a measure of ideology, of the sort scholars have chosen to call "symbolic racism."

 I begin with the standard of living variable, since it was applied to the entire sample.
 It asked whether black Americans have "the same standard of living and opportunities as whites."
 This is unfortunate wording, since it combines two judgments-a question of fact ("standard of living") and one of potential ("opportunities").
-However, I find no connection between actual black poverty in a county and the response that whites provide to the question, so presumably it evokes a broad social judgment rather than an empirical observation.
+However, I find no connection between actual black poverty in a county and the response that whites provide to the question, so presumably it evokes a broad social attitude rather than an empirical observation.
 It taps a judgment of what African Americans could accomplish on their own merits.